NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 		du -sh searchindex/	-	23M		11M

 * Tried loading just nodes with full file, still does not finish after running for ~ 45 minutes.
-* Making smaller file from edge csv file <- Do not have the write permissions to create a new file in the current folder.
+* Making smaller file from edge csv file (Do not have the write permissions to create a new file in the current folder).

 * Looking at 1 Million Example (Given Below):
   - A little dated, but I like the idea of a helper function to find verticies.